Dhaka Senior Division Football League: Undefeated teams

+1956 : Mohammedan SC were undefeated runners-up as Dhaka Wanderers Club won its fourth consecutive league title.
+Although both clubs were tied on points, Mohammedan refused to play a playoff final, leading to the East Pakistan Sports Association handing the trophy to the Wanderers.

-1959 : Mohammedan SC became the first recorded undefeated champions in the East Pakistani era.
-The clubs captain Asharaf Chowdhury was top scorer in the league.
-Although it is an unrecognised record, he scored a total of 56 league goals that year.
+1959 : Mohammedan SC became only the second club recorded to be undefeated champions in the East Pakistani era.
+The club's captain Ashraf Chowdhury was top scorer in the league with 16 league goals that year.

+1960 : Mohammedan SC were the undefeated league runners-up behind arch-rivals, Dhaka Wanderers Club, whom they defeated in the final league game of the season; however, they lost out on the title due to goal average.

 1966 : Mohammedan SC were undefeated league champions for the second time in the East Pakistani era.

 1969 : Mohammedan SC were undefeated league champions for the third time in the East Pakistani era.
-The regular front three included wingers Pratap Shankar Hazra, Golam Sarwar Tipu alongside Makrani center forward Idris.
+The regular front three included wingers Pratap Shankar Hazra, Golam Sarwar Tipu alongside Pakistan national team center-forward Ali Nawaz Baloch.

 1978 : Mohammedan SC were undefeated champions again, in the normal league round they played 15 matches (8 wins and 7 draws), by the end of the Super League round they played a total of 24 matches (14 wins and 10 draws).
 Throughout the season they scored 44 goals and conceded 12 finishing with 38 points.
 Brothers Union finished runners-up with 33 points.

 1983 : Runners-up Mohammedan SC were unbeaten alongside champions Abahani Krira Chakra.
 The team earned 35 points (12 wins and 11 draws), scored 35 and conceded 35.

-1985–1990 : Mohammedan SC were undefeated in the Dhaka League from 8 September 1985 to 15 March 1990, which is the longest unbeaten run in Bangladeshi domestic football history.
-They were undefeated for one thousand six hundred and fifty days winning 63 times, drawing 12 times and 1 match ended up being postponed.
-They scored 160 and conceded 22 goals.
+1985–1990 : Mohammedan SC were undefeated in the First Division from 8 September 1985 to 15 March 1990, which is the longest unbeaten run in Bangladeshi domestic football history.
+They were undefeated for one thousand six hundred and fifty days winning 63 times and drawing 13 times.
+They scored 160 and conceded 24 goals.
 The Black and Whites took the league title three times in a row from 1986 to 1989 (1986, 1987 and 1988–89).

-1996 : Mohammedan SC became the last undefeated champions of the Dhaka League before it was replaced as the top-tier by the B.League.
-They played 18 matches (15 wins and 3 draws), scored 30 and conceded 6.
+1996 : Mohammedan SC became the last undefeated champions of the First Division before it was replaced as the top-tier by the B.League.
+They played 18 matches (15 wins and 3 draws), scored 36 and conceded 9.
 They finished the season with 48 points which was 5 more than runners-up Abahani Limited Dhaka.